 There has been a range of collaborations not only with UK and international scientists but with other international projects.

-Some examples of these include links with the UK Met Office, US National Aeronautics and Space Administration (NASA), Rutgers University and others.
-More information can be found on the Related Projects page.
+Some examples of these include links with the UK Met Office, US National Aeronautics and Space Administration (NASA), Bigelow Laboratory for Ocean Sciences and others.

 AMT aims to provide a sustained open ocean in situ observing system to enable early warning of any fundamental change in ecosystem functioning and to better forecast the marine environment for society’s needs.
 Issues of the global carbon cycle and its impact on climate change have become particularly prominent issues over recent years.
 AMT research is even more important now more than ever in gathering understanding of these effects to help forecast future changes and impacts.
 It is this information that can help support policy development and provide answers to serious questions about future changes within the environment.